Luis Carlos Rúa

-Luis Carlos Rúa Sánchez (27 June 1992, Pereira, Colombia) is a Colombian programmer, educator, and human rights defender as well as legislative adviser in the Congress of Colombia.
-He is known for managing the completion of public works that have been dropped by the Colombian state.
+Luis Carlos Rúa Sánchez (born 27 June 1992) is a Colombian programmer, educator, human rights defender, former legislative adviser in the Congress of Colombia and elected Senator for the 2026–2030 term.
+He is known for managing the completion of public works that have been dropped by the Colombian state, under an alias known as Elefante Blanco ("White Elephant").

 Biography

-Rúa was born into a family of peasant descent settled in the urban area of Pereira, made up of Darío Rúa, from Anorí Antioquia and Blanca Sánchez from Marsella Risaralda.
-From an early age he was interested in the academy and in the human rights defense, holding school positions as academic head of his group, spokesman and aspiring to student representative although with no success at the Instituto Técnico Superior in 2008, where he graduated from high school a year later.
-When he entered the University, he promoted a robotics seedbed with outstanding students from his college, focused on the social appropriation of knowledge and self-learning; this initiative was short-lived, apparently, due to the lack of a fixed financing and logistical capacity.
-He graduated as an Engineer at the Universidad Tecnológica de Pereira, where he continued working as teacher, job started at 21 age in private institutions in the city.
-Also, he was precursor of initiatives such Colombia Consciente specialized on expose citizen complaints, human rights defense and food sovereignty reaching international focus through different media like Fox Sports, Meganoticias and Rolling Stone.
+Rúa was born into a family of peasant descent settled in the urban area of Pereira, made up of Darío Rúa, from Anorí, Antioquia, and Blanca Sánchez from Marsella, Risaralda.
+From an early age he was interested in academia and in the defense of human rights, holding school positions as academic head of his group, spokesman and aspiring to student representative although with no success at the Instituto Técnico Superior in 2008, where he graduated from high school a year later.
+When he entered university, he promoted a robotics seedbed with outstanding students from his college, focused on the social appropriation of knowledge and self-learning; this initiative was short-lived, apparently, due to the lack of a fixed financing and logistical capacity.
+He graduated as an engineer from the Universidad Tecnológica de Pereira, where he continued working as teacher, job started at 21 age in private institutions in the city.
+Also, he was precursor of initiatives such Colombia Consciente specialized on exposing citizen complaints, human rights defense and food sovereignty reaching international focus through different media like Fox Sports, Meganoticias and Rolling Stone.